Breads & Doughs

 Hands rolling out a roti.

-What Is Roti?
+What is Indian Roti?

-Roti is a traditional flatbread from India that is served alongside many meals.
-The mild, whole wheat flatbread goes so well with spicy foods, helping to bring the heat down while also being the perfect vehicle to get those curries into your mouth.
-They’re also great dipped in dahl, a delicious, thick lentil stew, or even drizzled with a bit of honey and cinnamon.
+• The mild, whole wheat flatbread goes so well with spicy foods or saucy veggies, helping to bring the heat down while also being the perfect vehicle to get those curries into your mouth.

 Ami says that the best way to enjoy them though is to eat them hot off the pan with a little ghee — and she highly recommends making extra because no one can eat just one.